Air Traffic Controller training

 Our operational requirements vary each year but approximately 50 to 80 recruits can enter our training program in any one year.

 Training courses are staggered over the year.
-You could commence at any time, and the training will may take up to 18 months.
+You could commence at any time, and the training may take up to 18 months.
 On completion of this training, you’ll progress to final field training which is on-the-job, managing live traffic with an instructor for a period of approximately three to six months.

 While attending Initial Training, trainees work Monday to Friday about 7.5 hours per day with varying start times between 7:00 and 9:00 am and trainees need to expect a significant amount of homework.
 There is a two week shutdown period at Christmas and scheduled leave for at least a week during the course.
 Individual requests for leave are not usually granted but will be considered on a case by case basis.